A typical emerald, with many inclusions and fractures. I have seen much worse; clear stones are rare and valuable.

 Beryl stones are easy to clean, but very hot liquids

-are unwise.
-Always remember that, although hard, these stone - like
+are not advisable.
+Although hard, these stone - like

 other gemstones - are somewhat brittle and can be damaged by a